pocc/merlink/README.md

 ### Branching
 Adapting [Git Branching](http://nvie.com/posts/a-successful-git-branching-model/) for this projcet

 * **iss#-X.Y**: Branch from dev-X.Y and reintegrate to dev-X.Y.
-Should be tied to an issue tagged with 'bug', 'feature', or 'enchancement' on repo.
+Should be tied to an issue tagged with 'bug', 'feature', 'enchancement', or 'refactoring' in the repo.
 * **dev-X.Y**: Development branch.
 When it's ready for a release, branch into a release.
 * **rel-X.Y**: Release candidate targeting version X.Y.
 When it is ready, it should be merged into master tagged with version X.Y.
 * **master**: Master branch.